portfiend/eleventy-oc-directory-template/README.md

     - Tabbed views can be nested!
 - Content warning options, with support for the following:
   - Dialog modal on first visit to opt in/out of sensitive content
-  - TODO: Page for configuring content preferences at any time
   - `blurred` shortcode that can be unblurred by the user, with initial blur state based on content preference
-  - Force users to click an "I am an adult" checkbox for mature rated websites
+  - Force users to click an "I am an adult" checkbox for mature-rated websites
+  - Users are capable of changing their content filters at any time via the sidebar
+- Responsive base stylesheet that should (?) work on both desktop and mobile devices
+- Tag pages for categorizing pages and navigating between pages with shared tags
 - [`@mdit/plugin-attrs`](https://mdit-plugins.github.io/attrs.html) for adding attributes to Markdown elements
 - [`markdown-it-div`](https://www.npmjs.com/package/markdown-it-div) for creating divs in Markdown without HTML
+- [`@grimlink/eleventy-plugin-sass`](https://www.npmjs.com/package/@grimlink/eleventy-plugin-sass) for arguably more readable stylesheets

 ## Suggested Uses